- Word count: 100 - 300 words

 Your conclusions & implications

-What were the conclusions that you drew from your work?
+What were the conclusions that you drew from your research?
 What happened in your experiment or what argument seemed to stand up to your investigation?

-During Stage One of the UA Judging Process, UA Judges will only look at your abstract, so make sure you take a few minutes and try to impress!
+During Stage One of the UA Judging Process, UA Judges will only look at your abstract, so make sure you take a few minutes and try to impress them!

 - Start with the most interesting information